Glucosides

 PEG-120 Methyl Glucose Dioleate is an ethoxylated methyl glucose diether esterified with oleic acid.
 It is a pale yellow solid in the form of waxy flakes with a mild odor.

-PEG-20 Methyl Glucose Sesquistearate is an ethoxylated mixture of mono- and diesters of methyl glucose and stearic acid, a pale yellow, soft solid.
-It is a nonionic oil-in-water emulsifier with an HLB value of 15.
+PEG-20 Methyl Glucose Sesquistearate is an ethoxylated mixture of mono- and diesters of methyl glucose and stearic acid.
+It is a pale yellow, soft solid with a mild characteristic odor.

 PPG-10 Methyl Glucose Ether is a propoxylated methyl glucose ether, a pale, yellow syrup (moderate-viscosity liquid) with a mild odor.
 It is an effective emollient, fragrance fixative, and humectant for hair and skin care products.